 - Fight unfair defaults on your file.

-- Ensure you financially de-link (ie, separate) if you no longer have joint accounts with someone.
+- Ensure you financially de-link (in other words, separate) if you no longer have joint accounts with someone.

 - Rejected?
 Always check your credit reports after rejection.